 - A. In this chapter, unless the context or subject matter otherwise requires: - 1.
-Bullying: Bullying is a deliberate or knowing act, behavior or threat (to include intimidation and/or harassment), manifested through written, verbal, physical or emotional means to exert real or perceived power by a student, whether individually or in concert with other persons, against another student or group of students, which is unwelcome and unprovoked, and that is sufficiently severe, persistent, pervasive, or repeated over time.
-Bullying contributes to: - Reasonable fear for the student of physical harm or injury, or damage to or theft of personal property; or - b.
-Substantial risk of physical harm or injury, damage to or theft of student property, mental harm, personal degradation, or social exclusion or ostracism; or - c.
-Actual physical harm or injury, damage to or theft of student property, mental harm or personal degradation. - 2.
-Cyberbullying: Cyberbullying is any act of bullying committed by use of electronic technology or electronic communication devices, including telephonic devices, social networking, and other internet communications, on school computers, networks, forums, and mailing lists, or other Community or School-owned property, and by means of an individual's personal electronic media and equipment. - 3.
-Harassment: Harassment is the continual or repeated, direct or indirect, and intentional act, behavior or threat by a student or group of students that is
+Bullying: Bullying is a deliberate or knowing act, behavior or threat (including intimidation and/or harassment), manifested through written, verbal, physical or emotional means to exert real or perceived power by a student, whether individually or in concert with other persons, against another student or group of students, which is unwelcome and unprovoked, and that is sufficiently severe, persistent, pervasive, or repeated over time so as to cause: - a.
+Reasonable fear for the student of physical harm or injury, or damage to or theft of personal property; or - b.
+Substantial risk of or actual physical harm or injury, damage to or theft of student property, mental harm, personal degradation, or social exclusion or ostracism - 2.
+Cyberbullying: Cyberbullying is any act of bullying committed by use of electronic technology or electronic communication devices, including telephonic devices, social networking, and other internet communications, on school computers, networks, forums, and mailing lists, or other Community or school-owned property, and by means of an individual's personal electronic media and equipment. - 3.
+Harassment: Harassment is the constant or repeated, direct or indirect, unconsented and intentional act, behavior or threat by a student or group of students that is disturbing, threatening, or humiliating to another student or group of students.
+Harassment can include, but is not limited to, stalking, hazing, social exclusion, name-calling, unwanted physical contact and unwelcome verbal or written comments, photographs, graphics, and use of social media.
+Harassment may be related, but not limited to, race, ethnicity, culture, national origin, color, gender, religion, physical or behavioral characteristics, sexual orientation/preference, economic status, and/or disability.

-- disturbing, threatening, or humiliating to another student or group of students.
-Harassment includes, but is not limited to, stalking, hazing, social exclusion, name-calling, unwanted physical contact and unwelcome verbal or written comments, photographs, graphics, and use of social media.
-Harassment may be related, but not limited to race, ethnicity, culture, national origin, color, gender, religion, physical or behavioral characteristics, sexual orientation/preference, economic status, and/or disability. - 4.
-Intimidation: Intimidation is the intentional act, behavior or threat by a student or group of students that places another student or group of students in fear of harm to person or property.
+4. Intimidation: Intimidation is the intentional act, behavior or threat by a student or group of students that places another student or group of students in fear of harm to person or property.
 Intimidation can be manifested emotionally or physically, either directly or indirectly, and by use of social media.